 What happens when you place a dot (.) before individual file name (such as Image, video, and PDF)?

-Video – The case of the video is same as the image.
+Video – The case of the video is the same as the image.

-PDF – the PDF are not shown anywhere.
+PDF – the PDF is not shown anywhere.

 Here are the couple of things to note:

 The files within the hidden folders such as (.mydata) will be visible on the computer.

-Before giving your phone to others, make sure to disable “Show hidden files” option.
+Before giving your phone to others, make sure to disable the “Show hidden files” option.

 What is .nomedia?

 It is just an empty file with an extension nomedia.
-Generally .nomedia file tell the Android apps to not display the contents of the folder in which it presents.
+Generally .nomedia file tells the Android apps to not display the contents of the folder in which it presents.

 Here are some things to remember: